nuxeo/generator-nuxeo/README.md

 yo nuxeo
 ```

 Default values are fine for a quick start.
+You will have to specify at least your project group ID (for instance `my.company`.)

 # Usage
 You can create several modules at once like: